Valorant Masters Copenhagen 2022

-The 2022 Valorant Champions Tour (VCT): Stage 2 Masters, also known as the Valorant Masters Copenhagen, was an international esports tournament organized by Riot Games for the first-person shooter game Valorant, as part of the Valorant Champions Tour's 2022 competitive season.
+The Valorant Masters Copenhagen 2022, also known as Valorant Masters 2022 Stage 2, was an international esports tournament organized by Riot Games for the first-person shooter game Valorant, as part of the Valorant Champions Tour's 2022 competitive season.
 The tournament ran from July 10–24, 2022 in Copenhagen, Denmark.

 FunPlus Phoenix of EMEA won their first international event after defeating APAC's Paper Rex in the five-game championship series, 3–2.

 Venue

 Copenhagen was the city chosen to host the competition.
 All matches were played at Forum Copenhagen.